WPIBotOnAWire/WPIBotOnAWire-ROS/Wire-Bot/readme.md

 ## Messages
 ### In
-* sensor info from SAMD21 (see Arduino code for specifics)
+* sensor info from SAMD21 (see Arduino code for specifics; note that the current working branch is `samd21`).
 * TBD: classification data from CV module

 ### Out